sne21star/sne21star.github.io/_posts/2021-04-23-the-institute.md

 Looking at this we can see how confusing probability is and when we do not understand the theory as a whole it can be misinterpreted, and dangerously as the people at “The Institute” showed.
 Probability seems like a powerful tool but don’t mistake it for clairvoyance.

-This is why Tim Jamieson’s story makes more sense and why Kind added it to the novel.
+This is why Tim Jamieson’s story makes more sense and why King added it to the novel.
 If someone were to predict that Jamieson would fly from Miami to New York without a hitch because the weather is perfect, the plane is functional etc. they could be potentially right.
 However, they cannot account for every variable that comes into play, such as Tim making the irrational last minute decision to get off the plane.
 Some claim that humans are predictable and this can be used for marketing strategies to gain more customers.
 But, I have come to believe that humans are much more capricious, just like life.
 It is 100% certain that there will never be an instrument or technology of any sort that can predict the future accurately 100% of the time.

 ### Citations
 1. Ross, Sheldon. *A First Course in Probability*.
 Prentice-Hall, Inc., 1994.